 Avoiding High Costs When Treating a UTI at Urgent Care

 Seeking help from urgent care can be expensive and non-transparent.
-There are several options that can help you reduce your out-of-pocket cost — especially if you do not have insurance or your insurance has high deductibles.
+Several options can help you reduce your out-of-pocket cost, especially if you do not have insurance or your insurance has high deductibles.

 Several pharmacies, such as Walgreens, CVS, and Publix, offer at-home UTI testing kits.
 These kits are approximately $15 and provide results in under five minutes.

 If you think you have a UTI but do not want to go to urgent care to get diagnosed, these testing kits exist as an alternative.

 If you test positive using an at-home kit, you should seek medical attention to get appropriately treated.
 If you test negative but you continue to experience symptoms, you may want to be seen by a health care provider to help determine the cause of your symptoms.

 With Mira, your $99 co-pay will cover your entire urgent care visit.
 For just $45 per month, you will have access to hundreds of urgent care clinics, 80% off prescriptions, and affordable lab testing.
 Get covered today.